davisriedel/obsidian-typewriter-mode/README.md

 The writing focus was derived from [Obsidian Focus Mode](https://github.com/ryanpcmcquen/obsidian-focus-mode) by [ryanpcmcquen](https://github.com/ryanpcmcquen).

+The restore cursor position feature was derived from [Remember Cursor Position](https://arc.net/l/quote/jmvjfrza) by [dy-sh](https://github.com/dy-sh).

 Many thanks to the developers of these fantastic plugins.
+Please also consider supporting them.

 ## Support this project